SSCP versus CCSP: Cloud security or systems security?

 In some cases, companies prefer on-premises solutions for their core business activities while leveraging cloud technology for several other protections, such as email security or social media security.

 If your job role is to ensure on-premises systems security, the SSCP certification is right for you.
-However, if you take the responsibility to ensure the security of cloud platforms, then the CCSP certification is right for you.
+However, if you take responsibility for ensuring the security of cloud platforms, then the CCSP certification is right for you.

 Cloud and systems security

 Today, on-premises systems and the cloud are both critical in terms of security.
-Depending on your career needs and preference, it is important to choose the right certification to acquire to maximize its influence on career progression and, of course, salary (see salary range for SSCP professionals and salary for CCSP certification holders).
+Depending on your career needs and preference, choosing the right certification to acquire is important to maximize its influence on career progression and, of course, salary (see salary range for SSCP professionals and salary for CCSP certification holders).

 The SSCP certification shows a candidate has advanced technical knowledge and skills to implement, monitor and administer an IT infrastructure employing best security practices, policies and procedures.
 Conversely, the CCSP credential demonstrates that the qualified person holds advanced technical knowledge and skills to design, manage and secure data, applications and infrastructures in the cloud, rather than on on-premises systems.
-Of course, it might also be beneficial for many cybersecurity professionals to go on to earn multiple certifications (see “Should you take the CCSP/SSCP before the CISSP?” if you wonder whether there are any specific benefits in earning these in a certain order) to take their career to the next level.
+Of course, it might also be beneficial for many cybersecurity professionals to go on to earn multiple certifications to take their career to the next level.

 Sources